chirag1712/rental-finder-app/README.md

 ### Instructions for loading the sample dataset:
 With a fresh db instance (detailed instructions below), you can use the `npm run db_pop_sample.js` script to scrape the real sublet posting data (as desribed in the report).
-# Supported Functionality
-1. Secure Login/Signup flow using state-of-hart salting and hashing using `bcrypt`
-2. Creating multimedia postings for authorized users
-3. Index postings with intuitive filtering and sorting capibilities
-4. Index postings with complete sentence searches based on score based text matching
-5. Show information for a single posting and supporting images for user postings using AWS S3

 ### Backend endpoints can be found in these files:
 1. `./server/app/controllers/user.controller.js`
 2. `./server/app/controllers/posting.controller.js`